 - A motivation/cover letter containing the planned dates of the visit and motivation for applying to our Center;

-- A research proposal or work program (no longer than 3 pages), comprised of a short description of activities and goals to be pursued during the stay at our Institute;
+- A research proposal or work program (no longer than 3 pages), comprised of a short description of activities and goals (both in terms of research and education to our students) to be pursued during the stay at our Institute;

 - A curriculum vitae, including a list of publications;

 - A letter of recommendation/support from a staff member of our Institute or an academic letter of reference from your home institution, endorsing your visit;